gvhconnect/go4wd-init_2/content/about.md

       - title: Productivity
         text: >-
           Most business is still analog, within a data format that has become digital.
+There is often much room for gains Most business is still analog, within a data framework that is now digital  at the backend.
-There is often much room for gains in Productivity by moving processes to digital frameworks and platforms.
-This can be low hanging fruit.
+          There is often much room for gains in Productivity by moving processes and behaviours to digital platforms.
+This is often low hanging fruit.
       - title: Vision
         text: >-
           llum similique ducimus accusamus laudantium praesentium, impedit